PedroValente00/blog-project/README.md

 # Hello

-This is a small blog project I am making with the Create React App (using typescript).
+This is a small blog project I made with the Create React App (using typescript).
-It's still unfinished.